 What the hell went wrong?
 I practiced, I designed beautiful slides, and I anticipated every question that could have been asked.
-Didn’t I do everything right?

-No, I didn’t do anything right.
-In fact, I missed out on a key principle that would have saved me face on so many occasions in front of “important” people.
+I missed out on a key principle that would have saved me face on so many occasions in front of “important” people.

 What do you think is the most valuable asset that people have, but often neglect?

 The most valuable asset to you, me, or anybody else in this world is TIME.

-If you are the type of presenter that likes to add fluff to the content just to seem more intelligent or are planning to build things up to get to the big reveal, then you are almost certainly setting yourself up for failure.
-CEOs don’t have time for that.
-Hell, I don’t even think you have the time for that.
+If you are the type of presenter that likes to add fluff to the content just to seem more intelligent, or if you just enjoy hyping things to get to the big reveal then you are almost certainly setting yourself up for failure.

-Make sure your content (inclusive of what you’re going to say, the slides you design, and the handouts you provide) is brief, easy-to-process, and to the point.
+Make sure your content (inclusive of what you’re going to say, the PowerPoint slides you design, and the handouts you provide) is brief, easy-to-process, and to the point.

-When you’re clear from the start, your executive audience will only see what needs to be seen and can start to understand what is to come.
+When you’re clear from the start, your audience will only see what needs to be seen and can start to understand what is to come.

 Let’s be real here.
 Would you want your CEO to see something like this?